Frequently Asked Questions

 How can I become involved to help CFS of Western Manitoba?

 There are many ways that community members can become involved with the work of CFS of Western Manitoba:

 - Become a member by purchasing a membership for either one or three years.
 As a member, you have a voice at our annual general meetings and can let your name stand for nomination as a Board of Directors member.

 - Become a volunteer and work with people in a variety of roles within our family strengthening programs and services.

 - Become a foster parent and play a very important role in a child’s future.
 When children are unable to remain in their homes, we need community members who are willing to open their hearts and their homes to these children.

 - Make a financial donation towards our family strengthening programs to keep them operating.
-While CFS Western is provincially funded for mandated protection services, we rely on public, private, corporate and community support as well as grants, sponsorships and Foundations to operate our family strengthening programs, programs which we believe can lead to fewer families in need of protective services.
+While CFS of Western Manitoba is provincially funded for mandated protection services, we rely on public, private, corporate and community support as well as grants, sponsorships and Foundations to operate our family strengthening programs, programs which we believe can lead to fewer families in need of protective services.